Thirisha-s/Search-Algorithm/README.md

     print("Element found at index: ",result)
 \*
 ```
-iii)	# Find the element in a list using Binary Search (recursive Method).
+iii)	3# Find the element in a list using Binary Search (recursive Method).
 ```
 \*
-Developed by: your name
+Developed by: s.thirisha
-RegisterNumber:
+RegisterNumber: 22001920
 '''
 def BinarySearch(arr, k, low, high):
     if low<=high: